phoenix125/AtlasServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-03-10) v1.4.3
+- Added: On server shutdown, if server(s) fail to shutdown using "DoExit" command, then CTRL-C is also sent to running server(s) with each countdown.
+- Changed: Changed the default folder naming scheme.
+Removed the preceding letter "a".
+[I don't know why I put it there to begin with].
+Also added a util to convert existing servers to new naming scheme.
+- Added: Optionally send KillWildDinos command on day and hour schedule.
+- Fixed: Corrected the wording of the "Initiate Remote Restart" in tray icon.
+- Fixed: Adding mod names to mod update announcements is now working.
+- Added: Util updater can now automatically download, install, and run updated version without affecting running Atlas servers or redis.
+- Added: Util update checks every 8 hours.
+Update checks can be disabled in the .ini file or by selecting (no) in the update check popup screen.

+(2019-03-08) v1.4.2
+- Fixed: 'Line 8970' error: Occurred when redis was disabled on this util.
+(Thanks Bandit [Discord] for reporting and testing)

+(2019-03-08) v1.4.1
+- Added: You can now reboot the utility without shutting down your Atlas servers.
+The util now checks for existing servers and redis using last PID.
+- Fixed: `Line 10622 Error`.
+Occurred when SteamCMD failed to DL an update.
+I had two "& &" signs next to each other.

+(2019-03-06) v1.4.0
+- Added: Tray Icon menu and commands with option to send RCON and broadcast messages, Check for utility updates, and initiate a Remote Restart.
+- Added: Latest mod & util versions do not save to a file... handled internally now.
+This may help with mod update errors on some systems.
+- Added: Mod names to mod update announcements.
+- Added: Log file entry for mod update errors: "If running Windows Server, Disable ""IE Enhanced Security Configuration"" for Administrators (via Server Manager > Local Server > IE Enhanced Security Configuration)" (Thanks to @McK1llen Discord)
+- Removed: "Mods are up to date" log entry unless mods are truly up-to-date (I found another instance).
+- Added: Util will remove "<-NO TRAILING SLASH AND USE FULL URL FROM WEBHOOK URL ON DISCORD" in the Discord webhook if left in there.
+- Added: Remote Restart & Remote RCON links in "_SERVER_SUMMARY_.txt" file.
+- Added: If util update is available, "__UTIL_UPDATE_AVAILABLE__.txt" file will be created in script folder.
+Once up-to-date, the file will be deleted automatically.

 (2019-03-05) v1.3.6
 - Added: User defined delay between grid server shutdowns on first shutdown attempt.
 Sends shutdown command to all grids every second afterward if servers fail to shutdown.
 - Added: User defined "redis" folder.